shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Chainlink-VRF-on-Polygon(Matic)-using-Remix IDE.md

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img3.png)

-Select` 0.6.6+commit.6c089d02` as the compiler and click the `Compile RandomNumber.sol` button to compile the contract.
+Select `0.6.6+commit.6c089d02` as the compiler and click the "Compile RandomNumber.sol" button to compile the contract.
 Once compiled, it is ready to be deployed onto the Mumbai testnet.

 Click the Solidity Compiler icon on the sidebar again: